Key Takeaways

 The Original BVI Bearer Shares Conversion Process

-The BVI bearer shares conversion process was mandatory for all certificate holders between 2009-2010.
+The BVI bearer shares conversion process was mandatory for all certificate holders between 2009 and 2010.
 Companies had two primary pathways:

-- BVI Bearer Shares Custodian Arrangement: As a transitional measure, some companies utilized a BVI bearer shares custodian—typically a licensed trust company or registered agent—who held the physical certificates while ownership details were formalized.
+As a transitional measure, some companies utilized a BVI bearer shares custodian, typically a licensed trust company or registered agent, who held the physical certificates while ownership details were formalized.

 The BVI bearer shares custodian option was only available during the transition period.
 By 2015, all custodial arrangements were required to be fully converted to registered shares.